sidravi1/sidravi1.github.io/_posts/2019-05-04-back-to-basics-with-david-mackay-gibbs-slice-samplers.md

 And some where slice does better than Gibbs:
 ![slice over gibbs]({{"/assets/20190504_slice_over_gibbs.png" | absolute_url}})

-So if we have a multimodal distribution distribution, slice does better than Gibbs.
-There may be a better Gibbs sampler that overcomes thing but this makes sense for our implementation.
-The multinomial draw is very unlikely to shift you to the other gaussian if you stuck in one.
+For multimodal distributions, slice does better than Gibbs.
+There may be a better Gibbs sampler that overcomes this but this makes sense for our implementation.
+The multinomial draw is very unlikely to shift you to the other far away gaussians if you stuck in one.

-But if you have little covariance and the distribution is unimodal (and you have the conditionals) the Gibbs rocks it.
+So if you have little covariance and the distribution is unimodal (and you have the conditionals!) the Gibbs rocks it.
 The covariance thing is not a deal breaker though (see overrelaxation) but not sure how I'd get over the multimodal problem in my example.

 {% if page.comments %}
   {%- include disqus_tags.html -%}